Million Dollar Dip

 Million Dollar Dip (In just 5 minutes!)

-This classic and easy Million Dollar Dip takes just 5 minutes to make and it's a delicious centerpiece for a charcuterie board filled with veggies and carbs.
+This quick and tasty Million Dollar Dip is ready in just 5 minutes!
+It's perfect for your charcuterie board filled with crisp vegetables and crackers.

 Ingredients